 Ask the seller -- if the existing loan is not an FHA or VA loan -- whether the current mortgage has a “due on sale” clause.
 A due-on-sale clause can cause the seller to be forced to pay the first mortgage in full when the home is sold.
 While this clause does not always apply to mortgages and is not always enforced, it is very important that the seller and the buyer understand this clause.
 While wrap-around mortgages are legal in most states -- even with such a clause -- the clause can be dangerous.
 A wrap-around mortgage is a second home loan between the seller and the buyer.
 This second mortgage wraps around the first one.
 The buyer agrees to make to the seller payments that include the cost of the first mortgage.

-Negotiate the terms of the sale and the wrap-around mortgage with the home owner if you have agreed to this kind of mortgage.
+Negotiate the terms of the sale and the wrap-around mortgage with the homeowner if you have agreed to this kind of mortgage.
 Obtain legal consultation before signing a contract with the seller, as this will be a legal document.
 The seller will make the decision on whom to sell the home to, may require a down payment, and sets the monthly payment amount.
 The wrap-around mortgage carries some risk with it, but it has been used to buy and sell homes for decades.
+Buyers using a wrap-around mortgage may still deduct the interest on their income taxes.

 - Buyers using a wrap-around mortgage may still deduct the interest on their income taxes.